ikasanEIP/ikasan/ikasaneip/component-factory/Readme.md

     }
 }
 ```
-In the case of a configured component the BaseComponentFactory provides useful methods to configure the component :-
+In the case of a configured component the ```BaseComponentFactory``` class provides useful methods to configure the component :-
 ```java
 @Component
 public class StringToPayloadConverterComponentFactory extends BaseComponentFactory<StringToPayloadConverter> {